technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 5 - Create and manage Workstreams and Queues.md

 generated](./media/media5/image25.png)

-**Summary** - You have created workstream and Queue in the Copilot Service admin center.
-You will also navigate through how we manage them in the Copilot Service admin center.
+**Summary** - You should have created workstream and Queue in the Copilot Service admin center.
+You should also have navigated through how we manage them in the Copilot Service admin center.